 VicRoads has complied with all conditions referenced in the EPBC Act approval 2010/5784 for the annual reporting period.
-There are 5 conditions that are not required to be implemented at this stage of the project.
+There are a number of conditions that are not required to be implemented at this stage of the project.
 Section 4 of this report provides a summary of the performance and compliance with each of the 16 conditions of approval.